TYforLife/Scrib/README.md

 4. Push to the branch: `git push origin feature/my-feature`
 5. Open a Pull Request

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ## ✉️ Contact